Building a New House? You Need to Start from the Ground Up

 Types of Foundations

 Depending on the type of home you’re constructing and the geographical location of the area you’re building in, your need or desire for a basement may change.
 After all, you wouldn’t build a basement as part of your beachfront home, with its high water table levels, would you?
-Basements are mostly found in the Northeast or Midwest where the soil can support the structural compnents for one.
+House designs with basements are mostly found in the Northeast or Midwest where the soil can support the structural compnents for one.

 The construction of your basement home would likely begin with a hole eight or more feet deep.
 Often the foundation consists of footings placed below the frost depth and walls that enclose a 4-inch-thick poured-concrete slab.
 The walls of the basement could be formed by poured concrete (insulated or not), stacked concrete blocks (insulated or not), insulated concrete panels, or even pressure-treated wood and plywood (permanent wood foundation) to ensure a secure structure to support the rest of the home.